wasi-master/rich-rst/ELEMENTS.md

 [^3]: Enumerated lists are supported without nesting
 [^4]: Currently the document is rendered top to bottom and I don't really know any method of adding a element at the end or at the beginning and keeping that order, any suggestions appreciated
 [^5]: Images show an emoji and the alt text or title text (aka hover text) and they are clickable, if the image has a target link then it opens that target link when clicked, otherwise it opens the image url
-[^6]: Math elements are really hard to implement since they require a lot of logic and code.
-And with restructuredtext math isn't really used that much so I don't want to implement them
+[^6]: Math elements are usually written in the latex format.
+This makes it hard to show them properly in the terminal, A tool called [formulador](https://github.com/stylewarning/formulador) exists but it's written in [Common Lisp](https://common-lisp.net/ "Common Lisp is the modern, multi-paradigm, high-performance, compiled, ANSI-standardized, most prominent (along with Scheme) descendant of the long-running Lisp language"), And another tool called [cl4py](https://github.com/marcoheisig/cl4py) also exists but it requires some form of lisp to be installed, it will be a hassle to make people install lisp and formulador and the general public that uses sphinx probably doesn't use math much